ankit/stylebot/README.md

-_Currently, this extension is under limited support.
-I likely won't be able to respond to bugs / feature requests in an active manner.
+_Currently, I am refactoring the extension to improve maintainability and enable future features/bugfixes.
+In the meanwhile, I will likely be slow to respond to bugs / feature requests.
 Thanks for your patience._

 ## Stylebot